-Of the 57 hours required for the MA in School Counseling program (63 for Track II students), a minimum of 38 hours (44 for Track II students) must be taken in resident study at George Fox University.
+Of the 63 hours required for the MA in School Counseling program (57 for Track I students), a minimum of 44 hours (38 for Track I students) must be taken in resident study at George Fox University.
 All work leading to the degree must be completed within seven years from the time of matriculation.
-Extension of this limit requires approval of the Graduate Department of Counseling (GDC) Faculty.
+Extension of this limit requires approval of the Graduate School of Counseling (GDC) Faculty.
 However, only one such extension may be considered due to special circumstances, such as ill health.
 Reinstatement to the program after withdrawal requires Admissions Committee action and may subject the student to additional requirements for the program.
 A leave of absence is valid for up to one year after which the student must reapply to the program.

-The MA in School Counseling program is generally 2-4 years in length with 57 semester hours of course work (63 for Track II students) required as a minimum for graduation.

-Of those hours, 3 are in spiritual integration coursework, 28 in core counseling courses, 20 in prescribed school counseling core courses (26 for Track II students), and 6 clinical internship credits.
+The MA in School Counseling program is generally 2-5 years in length, depending on a student's schedule, with 63 semester hours of course work (57 for Track I students) required as a minimum for graduation.
+Of those hours, 3 are in spiritual integration coursework, 28 in core counseling courses, 26 in prescribed school counseling core courses (20 for Track I students), and 6 clinical internship credits.